ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 Previously, browser-based access required complex and fragile setups.
 Bee 2.7 makes secure browser connectivity a built-in feature and removes this operational overhead.
 While Bee 2.7 does not yet run fully in the browser, it provides a critical part of the technical foundation for browser-based Bee clients and WASM-based tooling.

+*See the "Operator & Developer Changes" section below for options and usage details*

+### Why it Matters

 Enabling Bee in the browser is an important milestone for Swarm.
 It allows applications to interact with the network directly from standard web environments, enables zero-install clients and in-browser tools, and significantly lowers the barrier to entry for both users and developers.

+{{< admonition info>}}
+If a node needs to connect over WSS to other nodes that expose WSS endpoints, WebSocket (WS) support must also be enabled, as this flag activates the WS client within the node.
+{{< /admonition >}}

 ## Multiple Underlay Addresses